Stamp duty for first time buyers has been abolished for most purchasers.

 The Government wanted to avoid a tax position which could make investing in Scottish property more attractive when compared to the rest of the UK.
 Without a supplement it could make it harder for first time buyers to purchase Scottish property at the lower end of the market.

 The additional dwelling supplement is applied to the total purchase price of a property above an initial threshold of £40,000.
-Since January 25th 2019, ADS has increased to 4% from the previous level of 3%.
+From December 16th 2022, ADS has increased to 6% from the previous level of 4%.

 The table below shows both the standard LBTT rate and the rate with the additional dwelling supplement applied.